Hong Kong Travel Bubbles: Complete Guide (Updated)

 Travellers departing Hong Kong (except Singapore citizens, permanent residents and long-term pass holders) need to apply for an air travel pass between seven and 30 calendar days before entering Singapore.
 Applications would start on November 12, 8am, and can be accessed here.
 Travellers are also expected to download Singapore’s contact tracing app TraceTogether before they arrive in Singapore and to keep it activated during the trip.

 Travellers departing Singapore need to submit a health declaration form in advance and book their PCR test to be done at Hong Kong International Airport.

 The number of people allowed to move quarantine-free in each direction will initially be limited to 200 travelers per day.

-Please note that Singapore Airlines will operate the Singapore-Hong Kong route via flight SQ890, with the return flight SQ891.
-Cathay Pacific‘s designated travel bubble flight will be CX734 returning as CX759.
+In terms of flights, Singapore Airlines was to operate the Singapore-Hong Kong route via flight SQ890, with the return flight SQ891.
+Cathay Pacific‘s designated travel bubble flight being CX734 returning as CX759.

 The key features of this ATB are as follows: